Rinpoche is the head of two convergent lineages: the Yelpa and Hungkara Lineages.

 http://treasuryoflives.org/biographies/view/Yelpa-Yeshe-Tsek/TBRC_P5132

 Yeshe Yelpa (also known as Sangye Yelpa) went on to establish four major monasteries in the Kham region: one in the east (named Yelphuk Monastery), one in the north (Tana Monastery), one in the south (Dozong Monastery) and one in the west (Gonmang Monastery).
-His profound realization attracted many important students, and he became the founder of the Yelpa Kagyu school of Tibetan Buddhism, one of the eight junior Kagyu sects of Tibetan Buddhism.
+His profound realization attracted many important students, and he became the founder of the Yelpa Kagyu school of Tibetan Buddhism, one of the eight later Kagyu sects of Tibetan Buddhism.
 (Only one of those monasteries, Tana Monastery, the one in the north, is still in existence today.)
 Khenchen Puwa (who resided at Yelphuk Monastery) and Tana Yangonpa (from Tana Monastery – picture to the right) were two of the primary disciples of Yelpa Yeshe Tsek (the other two students’ names are lost).

 Tana Dungsey Rinpoche is the present head of the Yelpa Kagyu Lineage.
 (Click here to learn more about Tana Dungsey’s father the previous Yelpa Kagyu lineage holder – Tana Tulku Rinpoche.)

-Hungkara Lineage:
+Hungkara Lineage

 Tana Dungsey Rinpoche is also the head of an unbroken ancestral spiritual lineage beginning with Hungkara (Phungara).
 Hungkara was a teacher of Guru Rinpoche – likely the most revered teacher in Tibet at that time – while Guru Rinpoche was still in India.
 Guru Rinpoche made a prophecy that the son of Hungkara, named Khedarpa, would go to Tibet and do great things.
 Hungkara’s son Khedarpa did in fact go to Tibet where he became renowned for subjugating negative forces and pacifying evil spirits.
 He in turn had a son, Tana Yongonpa, who was heir to the Hungkara lineage and who became famous as a great teacher.